Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 ## Exchange

 Basically, it is a separate problem.
-But without fungibility, the QLC just stays an internal unit of account.
+But without fungibility, the XQT just stays an internal unit of account.
 Having lots of karma points might make you feel better, but never filled anybody’s fridge.

-As a first step, crypto currency exchanges would have to be found, so buyer Peter can converts crypto currencies like BTC in QLC.
+As a first step, crypto currency exchanges would have to be found, so buyer Peter can converts crypto currencies like BTC in XQT.

 But the less friction, the better.
 So in a next step, buying and selling with currencies like EUR or USD will have to be enabled.